 - The application and the procedure is based on single programmes’ recognition initiated by the AESOP school members on voluntary basis.

-- Each application will be evaluated by members of the Excellence in Education Board (EEB) assigned by the EEB Chair.
+- Each application will be evaluated by 3 members of the Excellence in Education Board (EEB) appointed by the EEB Chair.

-- AESOP Certificates of Quality and Quality Recognition reports - valid until 2025, were delivered at the AESOP Congress General Assembly in Venice.
+- Planning programmes that are granted quality recognition will obtain the AESOP Certificate of Quality and Quality Recognition Report (valid until 2026).
+Both will be delivered to programme representatives at the AESOP Congress General Assembly in Bristol, UK.

 ‘Standardisation’ of AESOP Quality Recognition Process

-- The EEB is developing the 'standard criteria' for quality recognition, which will be used as a benchmark against which planning programmes will be evaluated starting from the 2nd round of QR applications during the Fall 2019 and Spring 2020.
+- As communicated by the EEB Chair during the AESOP General Assembly in Venice, the EEB has developed new criteria for quality recognition, which will be used as a benchmark against which planning programmes will be evaluated during the term 2019-2020.

 - The AESOP Certificates of Quality will be displayed on the AESOP QR webpage to promote a proactive and cooperative process of collective improvement of quality in planning education among the AESOP member schools.